 \subsection{Power Evaluation}

-The total mechanical power was computed for AB individuals both in joint space ($P_{T}=\tau^T\dot q$) and in elevation space ($M^T\dot \alpha$) variables are presented in \cref{fig:PowerEvaluation}.
+The total mechanical power was computed for AB individuals both in joint space ($P_{T}=\tau^T\dot q$) and in sagittal plane elevation space ($M_\alpha ^T\dot \alpha$) and presented in \cref{fig:PowerEvaluation}.
 Agreement was quantified using the coefficient of determination $R^2=0.91 \pm 0.07$ and a range-normalized RMSE of $6.5\% \pm 2.2\%$.